amberflo/metering-java-sample/README.md

 Change the:
 1. **apiKey** - To your amberflo's api-key string.
 2. **serviceName** - To your the name of your service.
 The service name will be added for all of your meters as an extra dimension.
-3. **maxAsyncQueyeSize** - Discard it (optional Parameter default to 100,000), or change it to a value bigger than 1000.
+3. **maxAsyncQueueSize** - Discard it (optional Parameter default to 100,000), or change it to a value bigger than 1000.

 ### Step 2: Define a 'metering_domain' System env
 By default, the metering client uses the 'dev-metering.json' for setting up the metering client.
 If you want to tell the